-Thise transition in the preference of fracture nucleation site from pore to crack is likely to be gradual and dependent on the pore network architecture of a suite of samples; in these Mt.
-Unzen samples it is found at a porosity of ~ 0.2.
-Other studies have also alluded to such a transition when studying permeability, finding a transition from crack-dominated to pore connectivity-dominated regime of fluid flow at values of ~ 0.14 (Farquharson et al., 2015), 0.155 (Heap et al., 2015b), 0.105- 0.31 (Kushnir et al., 2016), ~ 0.15 (Eggertsson et al., 2018)(Eggertsson et al., in review), and 0.11-0.18 (Lamur et al., 2017).
+Here, the strength of samples with higher porosities have less scatter than those with lower porosities (Fig. 9a).
+The microstructures of the samples (Fig. 3) show the porosity of the porous specimens to be dominated by vesicles, while the porosity of the denser samples is dominated by microfractures, which may define a change in the failure mechanism between low and high porosity samples.
+Given the pore structures, in the higher porosity specimens the behaviour of failure could be described using the pore emanating crack model of Sammis & Ashby (1986), whereas, in the lower porosity experiments, the main failure mechanism could be explained by the sliding wing crack model of Ashby & Sammis (1990).
+In these lower porosity specimens, the non-systematic orientation of microfractures could be responsible for the large scatter in strength.
+The transition in the preference of fracture nucleation site from pore to crack is likely to be gradual and dependent on the pore network architecture of a suite of samples; in these Mt.
+Unzen samples it is found at a porosity of ~ 0.2 .
+Other studies have also alluded to such a transition when studying permeability, finding a transition from crack-dominated to pore-connectivity dominated regime of fluid flow at values of ~ 0.14 (Farquharson et al., 2015), 0.155 (Heap et al., 2015b), 0.105-0.31 (Kushnir et al., 2016), ~ 0.15 (Eggertsson et al., in review), and 0.11-0.18 (Lamur et al., 2017).

 Samples UNZ-11 (porosity: 0.30) and UNZ-13 (porosity: 0.32) both have elongated vesicles.
-The cores were cut so that the vesicles were either perpendicular or parallel to the applied principal stress, σ_1 , for UNZ-11 and UNZ-13, respectively (Fig.3).
-The porosities of the two rocks are comparable, and there is no great difference in strength, indicating that pore orientation may not have a significant influence on strength within dome rocks.
-Although we do note that UNZ-11 undergoes a higher strain to failure (Fig. 9Fig.
-10b) and thus lower Young's Modulus (Fig. 9Fig.
-10c) than UNZ-13, indicating that it is less stiff.
-Sample UNZ-2 (porosity: 0.13) however, -does have a remarkably larger uniaxial compressive strength (~20 MPa) and Young's Modulus (~5-10 GPa) than samples of similar porosity.
-This may be due to UNZ 2, it has the highest number of spherical isolated pores (Table 3) which are spherical (i.e. low Ca) (see Fig. S2) and so which act as rigid bodies.
-However, it cannot be explicitly stated that pore anisotropy did not play a role in this and thus it is possible As the porosities of the two rocks are comparable, and as they have similar strengths, it can be noted that, for Mt.
+The cores were cut so that the vesicles were either perpendicular or parallel to the applied principal stress, σ_1 , for UNZ-11 and UNZ-13, respectively.
+As the porosities of the two rocks are comparable, and as they have similar strengths, it can be noted that, for Mt.
 Unzen, the orientation of a vesicle does not have a major influence on the strength of a rock.
-Although recent findings indicate that the orientation of a pore may havehas a dominant effect on the a rock's strength and stiffness of the dome rock (Bubeck et al., 2017; Griffiths et al., 2017) we do not observe that for the porous network architecture of the Mt.
+Although recent findings indicate that the orientation of a pore has a dominant effect on a rock's strength (Bubeck et al., 2017; Griffiths et al., 2017) we do not observe that for the porous network architecture of the Mt.
 Unzen rocks tested here.
 However, we do note that UNZ-11 undergoes a higher strain to failure (Fig. 9b) and thus lower Young's Modulus (Fig. 9c) than UNZ-13; as their porous structure is similar, we turn to their mineral constituents.
-UNZ 11 had been collected from the dome, owing to its altered look (crusted, white and friable; see Fig. S1).
-Although the geochemical analysis suggests a certain degree of alteration, we did not observe any alteration of the main mineral phases nor deposition of any secondary mineral phases in our textural analysis, yet the latter may still have in filled fine cracks and it is possible that the glass devitrified as a result of hydration, which may affect the mechanical response.
-For instance, UNZ 12, which was also selected for its altered and oxidised appearance, have less Mg, Ti, and Fe (attributed by Goto et al. (2008) to the production of haematite from oxidisation), a higher degree of microfractures and a far more complex microstructure than similar rocks; yet, it is the strongest rock investigated here.
-Thus, future studies on rock strength may benefit from an in-depth study of rock strength as a function of pore fractionosity, orientation and alteration and connectivity.
+UNZ-11 had been collected from the dome, owing to its altered look (crusted, white and friable; see Fig. S1).
+Although the geochemical analysis suggests a certain degree of alteration, we did not observe any alteration of the main mineral phases nor deposition of any secondary mineral phases in our textural analysis, yet the latter may still have in-filled fine cracks and it is possible that the glass devitrified as a result of hydration, which may affect the mechanical response.
+For instance, UNZ-12, which was also selected for its altered and oxidised appearance, have less Mg, Ti, and Fe (attributed by Goto et al. (2008) to the production of haematite from oxidisation), a higher degree of microfractures and a far more complex microstructure than similar rocks; yet, it is the strongest rock investigated here.
+Thus, future studies may benefit from an in-depth study of rock strength as a function of porosity and alteration.